PappaNiels/IntroDXR/README.md

 - `-warp` : Use Microsoft's software renderer for the rendering, rather than the dedicated GPU.
 This would be useful to ensure that the DirectX API gets used properly, and use features that are not available for your GPU.

 ## License
-This codebase that can be found under [`code/`](https://github.com/PappaNiels/IntroDXR/tree/main/code) falls under the MIT license as seen in [LICENSE](https://github.com/PappaNiels/IntroDXR/blob/main/code/LICENSE).
+This codebase that can be found under [`code/`](https://github.com/PappaNiels/IntroDXR/tree/main/code) and the data that is in [data/](https://github.com/PappaNiels/IntroDXR/tree/main/data) falls under the MIT license as seen in [LICENSE](https://github.com/PappaNiels/IntroDXR/blob/main/LICENSE).
 The code in [`vendor/`](https://github.com/PappaNiels/IntroDXR/tree/main/vendor) falls under the vendor's own license respectively.

 ## Contributing
 If there are bugs, ways to optimize the code, or make it a better structure to make the library easier to use.
 Feel free to contribute to the repository.